 It is also permissible for the generators and the beneficiaries to revise their schedules during a day, but any such revisions shall be effective only from the 6th time block reckoned in the manner as already stated.

-Automatic Meter Reading, or AMR, is the technology of automatically collecting consumption, diagnostic, and status data from water meter or energy metering devices (gas, electric) and transferring that data to a central database for billing, troubleshooting, and analyzing.
 This technology mainly saves utility providers the expense of periodic trips to each physical location to read a meter.
 Another advantage is that billing can be based on near real-time consumption rather than on estimates based on past or predicted consumption.

-When a Electrical company is supplying power to different customer, it is important to maintain quality of power provided (such that there are no power supply variations and voltage disturbances).
-For example, If there’s voltage disturbances, the lights flicker at home or it may cause malfunction and early breakdown of expensive equipment for industrial customer.
+the lights flicker at home or it may cause malfunction and early breakdown of expensive equipment for industrial customer.
 In order to overcome power quality challenges, it is necessary to monitor inputs and disturbances generated by the load.

 In electrical networks, voltage sags, swells, flickers, variation in nominal ratings, and distortion due to harmonics—all contain the key information regarding the electrical health of the network.

-Modern day power quality devices provide information that will benchmark the overall system performance, assist in preventive maintenance, monitor trends and conditions, assess network performance and sensitivity to process equipment, and improve energy rates.
+and improve energy rates.
 A network of power quality monitors can be installed on supply systems, and their raw measurement data can be aggregated to correlate and help identify sources of disturbances.

 Power Quality Monitoring systems are generally placed in the Distribution Substation at the Bus-Coupler.

 From the cybersecurity perspective, as Power Quality Monitors are placed at DSS and their could be multiple DSS, they would be in the SCADA LAN, communicating to the PQM Server (also in the SCADA LAN).
-However, as the application is used by the electrical engineers (who probably, sits in the IT LAN), there might be a possibility to reach SCADA LAN via PQM client/ server if the firewall rules are not configured properly.
+However, as the application is used by the

 IEC 60870-5-104 protocol (aka IEC 104) is a part of IEC Telecontrol Equipment and Systems Standard IEC 60870-5 that provides a communication profile for sending basic telecontrol messages between two systems in electrical engineering and power system automation.